gridsome/gridsome.org/docs/README.md

 # Get started with Gridsome

-> Gridsome is an open-source Vue.js-powered modern site generator that helps developers build [JAMstack](/docs/jamstack) websites and PWAs for any data source.
-Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.
+> Gridsome is a Vue.js-powered framework that makes it easy and fun for developers to create modern, static websites & apps that are fast by default.

 ## Prerequisites
 You should have basic knowledge about HTML, CSS, [Vue.js](https://vuejs.org) and how to use the [Terminal](https://www.linode.com/docs/tools-reference/tools/using-the-terminal/).
 Knowing how [GraphQL](https://www.graphql.com/) works is a plus, but not required.
 Gridsome is a great way to learn it.